André van Duin: 2010s: Move to Omroep MAX and more serious image

 In 2015, Van Duin debuted as a stage-actor in The Sunshine Boys starring alongside Kees Hulst.
 They toured for a year and collaborated further in Het geheime dagboek van Hendrik Groen, a drama series set in a nursing-home after the novels with the same name.
 Van Duin played the lead role of Evert Duiker for two seasons.

 Van Duin acted as a voice-over for a BBC-style wildlife-documentary; Wild premiered in cinemas in February 2018.
 Two months later, Animal Crackers returned in the last-minute slot of talkshow Tijd voor MAX.

-Van Duin took replaced Martine Bijl as the host of Heel Holland Bakt, the Dutch version of The Great British Bake Off, when she was recovering from an SAH.
+Van Duin replaced Martine Bijl as the host of Heel Holland Bakt, the Dutch version of The Great British Bake Off, when she was recovering from an SAH.
 Bijl said she had only wanted the programme to carry on if André van Duin were to become her replacement.
 When Bijl couldn't return to the show because of the complications of her illness, Van Duin became the permanent host of the show.

 On 21 June 2018 Van Duin received a lifetime-achievement award at the Zilveren Nipkowschijf-ceremony.
 Van Duin's famous "Dik Voormekaar Show" was ranked first in De Onvergetelijke Luisterlijst, an all-time ranking of best Dutch radio shows broadcast by the Dutch public broadcaster NPO to celebrate the 100-years anniversary of the Dutch radio.

 In August 2018, Van Duin hosted De Nieuwe Lekkerbek, a contest for inventive snacks.
 In March 2019, Van Duin co-hosted Wat een Verhaal (Amazing Stories) with Anne-Marie Jung; a series in which actors portray viewers' stories.
 That same year, Van Duin collaborated with his Heel Holland Bakt co-host Janny van der Heijden on the documentary series Denkend aan Holland, in which they sailed across the Netherlands by boat to learn about the country's relationship with water.